Czech Republic: Czechoslovakia

 In the 1946 elections, the Communist Party gained 38% of the votes and became the largest party in the Czechoslovak parliament, formed a coalition with other parties, and consolidated power.
-A coup d'état came in 1948 and a single-party government was formed.
-For the next 41 years, the Czechoslovak Communist state conformed to Eastern Bloc economic and political features.
-The Prague Spring political liberalization was stopped by the 1968 Warsaw Pact invasion of Czechoslovakia.
-Analysts believe that the invasion caused the communist movement to fracture, ultimately leading to the Revolutions of 1989.
+A Soviet-backed coup d'état in 1948 formed a single-party government.
+For the next 41 years, the Czechoslovak communist state conformed to Eastern Bloc economic and political features.
+Perforating this tendency, the brief Prague Spring political liberalization was stopped by the 1968 Warsaw Pact invasion of Czechoslovakia, which contributed to the split on authoritarianism in the international communist movement and the rise of Eurocommunism in the West, while in Czechoslovakia, a repressive period of normalization ensued.